top of page

 Who's in Charge - You or Your Child?
 (Part 1)

-Dealing with misbehavior in their children is an ongoing struggle for many parents.
-Though currently there are numerous societal factors impacting how family’s function, the reality is that parents have struggled to effectively discipline their children for more than a generation now - struggles that started in the late sixties and continue today.
+Dealing with misbehavior in their children is an ongoing struggle for many parents today.
+Certainly, numerous societal factors impact how families function.
+However, the reality is that parents have struggled to effectively discipline their children for more than two generations.

-In my work with The John Rosemond Parenting Institute, I and my fellow coaches hear daily from parents desperate for discipline assistance.
-Submitted comments and questions confirm that significant numbers of parents find child-rearing to be extremely stressful.
-And why shouldn’t they, when much of their time is spent trying to get their child(ren) to follow even the simplest of directives.
+In my work as a parent coach, requests for discipline assistance arrive daily.
+The concerns confirm that many parents find child-rearing to be extremely stressful.
+This is understandable, given that much of their time is spent trying to get their child(ren) to comply with even the simplest of directives.

 Why Do They Act That Way?

-Developmentally, by age 3 (barring any extenuating circumstances), children are capable of following age-appropriate directions the first time they are given.
-Parents who find themselves giving a child 3 years of age, or older, a directive 2,3, even 4+ times or succumb to bribing the child into cooperating are effectively allowing the child to take charge.
-Such is the case in many homes throughout this nation.
-The tail is wagging the dog - the dog being the parents and the tail, the child.
-This type of family dynamic not only wears the parents down but sends a clear message to the child that he/she is in control.
-Truth be told, many adults have been known to turn a deaf ear, claim to not have heard a comment, delay or fail to respond when spoken to as a way of controlling a situation.
-When children find success in displaying similar behaviors, they too recognize them as a way to exert control.
+Developmentally, by age 3 (barring extenuating circumstances), children are capable of following age-appropriate directions the first time they are given.
+Parents who repeat directions to a child 3 years of age or older, or succumb to bribing the child into cooperating, are effectively allowing the child to take control.
+This scenario is common in many households.
+The tail is wagging the dog - the parents being the dog and the child being the tail.
+This type of dynamic not only exhausts the parents but also sends a clear message to the child that he/she is in control.
+Many parents admit to 'turning a deaf ear,' claiming to not have heard a comment, delaying, or even avoiding as a way of controlling a situation.
+When children find success in displaying similar behaviors, they will also apply them as a way of exerting control.

-A child's quest for independence typically begins somewhere around age 2.
-The "Terrible Twos" are all about the child testing the limits in an attempt to take charge.
-Typically, the desire to be in charge is exhibited by resistance: running away to avoid getting dressed, pursing lips to refuse food, squirming ferociously when being strapped in a car seat and saying ‘no’ frequently are all part of the journey towards independence.
-When children test the limits, which they will do countless times over the course of the journey, they are also testing their parent's ability to be an effective leader.
+The quest for independence typically begins somewhere around age 2.
+The "Terrible Twos" are all about children testing the limits in an attempt to take charge.
+Typically, the desire to be in charge is exhibited by resistance: running away to avoid getting dressed, refusing food, squirming ferociously when being strapped in a car seat, and saying ‘no’ frequently are all part of the journey towards independence.
+When children test the limits, they are also testing their parents' ability to be an effective leader.

-Given the choice of following a strong leader or a weak leader most would choose to follow a strong leader.
-Those who have worked with weak leaders eventually realize they are not leaders at all.
-Many an office or business has descended into chaos due to weak leadership.
+Given the choice of working with a strong or a weak leader, most people prefer a strong leader.
+Without strong leadership, a business can descend into chaos.
 Families are no different.
-Someone must be the leader of the family and it absolutely should not be the child.
+Someone must lead the family, and it absolutely should not be the children.

 Unconditional Love and Strong Leadership

-As Rosemond stresses in his books and trainings, unconditional love and strong leadership are keys to raising emotionally healthy, well-behaved children.
-Because children are children, they have no idea what is in their best interest.
+Unconditional love and strong leadership are essential to raising emotionally healthy, well-behaved children.
+Because children are children, they do not know what is in their best interest.
 Teaching them that their parents know what is in their best interest requires trust.
-Trust is a byproduct of unconditional parental love established during the first 2 years of life, when children are completely helpless and dependent on others for their care.
-Understandably, during this period of time children need to be the center of attention and their needs, for the most part, met on demand.
+A byproduct of unconditional parental love, trust is established during the first 2 years of life, when children are completely helpless and dependent on others for their care.
+Understandably, during this period of time, children need to be the center of attention, and their needs met in a timely manner.

-The year between age 2 and 3 is when expectations for behavior and consequences for misbehavior need to take hold.
-For sure, the year may be highlighted by the battle of the wills between parent and child.
-The parent must win the battle to be able to effectively lay a solid foundation for a well-behaved child.
+During the year between ages 2 and 3, it is critical that parents establish expectations for appropriate behavior and implement consequences for misbehavior.
+It is a year that may be highlighted by a clash of will between parent and child.
+The parents must win the battle in order to effectively lay a strong foundation for a well-behaved child.

 Parents are shepherds who have a responsibility to lead their sheep.
 A shepherd who allows sheep to take charge may end up with a lost herd.